 BCFC Women

 Joy is going to lead on this from BCFC.
 Sally Harris will bring a paper to the Board in July outlining what teams/initiatives are around and proposing a strategy.
-The women’s team which has emerged from the junior girls is playing as “Bath City Women”.
-Whilst we have no trademark on the name, there is an MoU in place with Bath City Juniors which may cover this.
+The women’s team which has emerged from the Youth girls is playing as “Bath City Women”.
+We have an MoU in place with Bath City Youth which may cover this.

-ACTION: Carole to send MoU to Chris; Chris to talk to Simon Thorp at Onside Law ref “Bath City” football usage; once we are happy on the legal situation we/Nick to set up face to face with Ed Tann.
+ACTION: Carole to send MoU to Chris; Chris to consider and follow up alongside Nick.

 Re-Development Update

 There was a call last week with the Board and the Society.
 The Board carried the decision to pursue the McLaren project unanimously and the Soc Cttee by majority.
-McLaren is currently our only tangible option on the table ready to support.
+McLaren is currently our tangible option on the table ready to support.
 It is 100% student accommodation and the urgency to support them was related to providing a joint (McLaren and BCFC) submission to the B&NES planners about the local plan consultation relating to PBSA at Twerton.

 ACTION: Nick to draft a redevelopment update (with Jon B) to let supporters know what’s going on.